-Theology professor Fr.
-Bryan Lobo emphasizes the importance of coming together as a community to resolve tensions related to religious violence.
+In a recent interview, theology professor Fr.
+Bryan Lobo urged that dialogue itself is not enough to end religious violence, and stressed the importance of coming together as a community to resolve tensions.

 “Today dialogue has become a repeated word, so I would like to call it 'interreligious interaction,'” the theologian explained in a Sept.
 27 interview with CNA.